Mwaisaks/EventTicketingPlatform/README.md

 * Soft Delete functionality; User deleted, events remain..
 * CSRF implementation
 * Make sure the end date is after the first date
+* Allow the user to specify other users as organisers
+* Add other exceptions